 Water quality observations are imported into our MySQL relational database through custom Python scripting.
 The Python import process provides QA/QC procedures such as flagging duplicate water quality observations.
 If observations are flagged through the Python import process a review takes place to find out why the observations are labeled as a duplicate.
 All unique observations are imported into our MySQL relational database, where they will be additionally reviewed via R programming scripts.
-The R scripts check for out of range measurements and additional scripts remove flatlined water quality measurements (usually due to ocean fouling).
+The R scripts check for out-of-range measurements and additional scripts remove flatlined data observations which usually suggest biofouling on the sensor.
 Additionally, water quality visualizations help check for data integrity.
-The R scripts are not automated, but they do provide a way to provide quick and efficient checks on the data.
+The R scripts are not automated, but they do provide a way to provide quick and efficient checks on the data as they are migrated to the database.